sali-31/phishsense/README.md

+## Motivation

+   Data theft often begins with phishing emails that trick users into revealing credentials.
+My interest in protecting business data (see: SecureClientVault) extends to preventing the initial compromise vector—phishing attacks.

+---

 # PhishSense – Phishing URL & Email Risk Scorer

 PhishSense is a small, self-contained security tool that assigns a risk score